marcopeg/code-server-ide/README.md

 # vscode-server-ide
-Utilities to transform an Ubuntu machine into a VSCode cloud IDE
+Utilities to transform any Ubuntu machine into a VSCode cloud IDE where you can run any `docker-compose` projects, with custom DNS.

+- Edit with VSCode
+- Run `docker-compose` projects
+- Self configure DNS entry
+- Automatic reverse proxy with SSL for any container

 ## CloudFlare DNS